flynnwasnt/YouTube-DL-Simplified/README.md

 ## Prerequisites

-You will need ffmmpeg and Youtube-DL, installation varies depending on what OS you're on.
+You will need ffmpeg and Youtube-DL, installation varies depending on what OS you're on.

 Ubuntu:
 ```